dialpad/dialtone/packages/dialtone-tokens/README.md

 1. clone repo
 2. `npm install`
-3. `npm run build` to build tokens.
+3. `pnpm run build` to build tokens.
 Built tokens will be output to the dist folder.

 - `base.json` Contains tokens exported from figma.
 - `tokens/tokens.json` Contains tokens in style dictionary format (generated from `base.json`).